BristolCompositesInstitute/RSE-Guide/src/best-practices/IDEs-and-tools.md

 quick 'jump-to' navigation, may seem like trivial bonus features, but using them will make software development significantly easier.

-Firstly, these features reduce the time we need to spend on mundane tasks and boilerplate code, and are much less error prone at doing so.
+First, these features reduce the time we need to spend on mundane tasks and boilerplate code, and are much less error prone at doing so.
-Secondly, by reducing the mental cost of these mundane tasks it is easier to focus on the problem at hand.
+Second, by reducing the mental cost of these mundane tasks it is easier to focus on the problem at hand.

 There is a course on the topic of IDEs and debugging run by the UoB RSE group.